airpartners/hepa-summer23/guides/OH_data_guide.md

 1) The `summary` folder *is* tracked by Git.
 This is because the summary data files are much tinier than the raw data they are produced from.
 (E.g.- OH raw data is ~2.8 GB, OH summary data is ~580 KB)

 2) While the files follow the same file naming structure, they are prepended with the prefix `s_` to distinguish them as summary data files.
-Additionally, since the data is summarized (no longer separate files for indoor/outdoor, for example), a different set of suffixes are used.
+Additionally, since the data is summarized (no longer separate files for indoor/outdoor, for example, a different set of suffixes are used.
 Once again, specifics depend on the location, but here are some examples:

 * `quants` contains summary statistics such as mean, median, 5th, 25th, 75th, and 95th percentile.
 * `corr` contains the correlation matrix for the dataset analyzed